vikas0633/python/README.md

 103_sort_gff_blocks.py - script to sort GFF3 file blocks <br />
 104_intersect_files_column.py - script to print the desired columns given keys from the files <br />
 105_match_IDs_from_2gff3_files.py - script will take two gff3 files and print out the corresponding mRNA IDs <br />
+106_filter_out_against_genelist.py - this script will filter out the genes which are in the list <br />